Getting Certified

 Who We Are

-Established in 1980, the CCB is a 501(c)(3) nonprofit whose mission is “cultivating and maintaining the highest standards of professional practice in the recovery field.”
+Established in 1980, the CCB is a 501(c)(3) nonprofit whose mission is “protecting the public through competency-based credentialing, training and promoting ethical practice by SUD professionals.”
 Our staff is experienced, knowledgeable, and committed to the responsibilities of our charge.
 We are led by a diverse board of leaders from the field that represent some of the foremost organizations in our state.

 News